Jubotech/JuboTools/README.md

 IListCache listCache = new ListCache();

 // Retrieves a filtered country entity list (countries with a name starting with "U"),
-// then generates, caches and return a List of CountryDto objects out of it.
+// then generates, caches and returns a List of CountryDto objects out of it.
 // Also the filtered country entity list gets cached in the process.
 List<CountryDto> countryDtos1 =
 					listCache.GetListOf<country, CountryDto>(c => c.Name.StartsWith("U"),